Rates and Charges are an important source of revenue to Council so that it can continue to fund and improve facilities across the municipality.

 Details of the FSPL are included on the council annual valuation, rates and charges notice including how the levy has been calculated.

-For more information on the Fire Services Property Levy visit the link below
+More information on the Fire Services Property Levy is available here.

 Trust for Nature - Conservation Covenant Rate Rebate